Kingfash084412/alx-higher_level_programming/0x03-python-data_structures/README.md

 7. What is a sequence
 8. What is tuple packing
 9. What is sequence unpacking
-10. What is the del statement and how to use it
+10. What is the del statement and how to use it.